BlueAndi/Pixelix/doc/PLUGINS.md

 ## GameOfLifePlugin
 The GameOfLifePlugin shows the game of life game on the display.

+## GithubPlugin
+The plugin shows the stargazers count of a github repository.

 ## GruenbeckPlugin
 The GruenbeckPlugin shows the remaining system capacity (parameter = D_Y_10_1 ) of the Gruenbeck softliQ SC18 via the system's RESTful webservice.\